KICIOLLO/3D_Mag_Inv_Tess/readme.md

 0
 sus_max.dat
 ```
-**Notice**: all the lines with "-----" beginings can not be deleted or add new lines.
+**Notice**: all the lines with "-----" as beginings can not be deleted or add new lines.

 ## Anomaly file
 Eight columns are needed.